juliagangi/mybots/README.md

 python3 run.py exp1
 ```

-Or add an integer, 0-4, as an additional argument to view the best robot from that random seed.
+Or add an integer [1,5] as an additional argument to view the best robot from that random seed.

 To watch the best evolved robot from experiment #2, run this command: